hi-joy-nz/hi-joy-nz.github.io/SafeBot/Documentation.md

 **Permissions required:** Kick members, and must be in a ticket

 **Parameters:**
-> **user** | The user to remove from the current ticket.
+**user** | The user to remove from the current ticket.
 Must be a member in the server who is already in the ticket.

 *[Return to Table of Contents](https://hi-joy-nz.github.io/hi-joy-nz/SafeBot/Documentation#-table-of-contents)*

 ## Unmute a user
-> [!NOTE]
-> This command works together with the [mute command](https://hi-joy-nz.github.io/hi-joy-nz/SafeBot/Documentation#mute-a-user)

 **Version added:** 1.0.0 <br>
 **Description:** Unmute a muted user